violetatrium/rake-tasks-locales/README.md

 Or install it yourself as:

-    $ gem install rake_locales
+    $ gem install minim_locales

 ## Usage

-Below is a list of commands you can run through the use of the `rake_locales` gem.
+Below is a list of commands you can run through the use of the `minim_locales` gem.
 Make sure you have pulled from the recent version of `master` branch before running `rake locales:update`.

 ```
 rake locales:update